How do I start the process of a kitchen remodel?

 How much will my project cost?

-It’s common for someone will drop into our showroom or call and tell us the dimensions of their room, and ask, “What is the general cost of new cabinetry?”
+It’s common for someone to drop into our showroom or call and tell us the dimensions of their room, and ask, “What is the general cost of new cabinetry?”
 The answer to this question depends not only on the size of your space, but also whether you plan to change the ‘footprint’ of your kitchen (meaning, will you change walls? impact the electrical and plumbing? etc.), and the quality and features of the products you select (for instance, cherry cabinets typically cost more than maple, and there are many paints, glazes, and cabinet door styles you can choose in addition to the wood you select.).
 However, a typical 10 foot by 15 foot ‘L-shape’ kitchen ranges anywhere from $3,500 (using our basic, quality stock cabinet line) to over $40,000 (using a full-custom cabinet line, high-end appliances, and special features and accessories—lots of ‘bells and whistles’).
 What you invest depends on your goals for the room and your home.
 What’s nice is, because of the product range available, you can get great-looking, quality renovation results for a wide scope of budgets.

 What role does a Carole kitchen designer play in a remodel?